sfomuseum/go-sfomuseum-edtf/README.md

 * Although it is possible to assign custom paths for API endpoints it is not yet possible to relay that information down to the Javascript files that invoke those endpoints.
 To that end custom API paths shouldn't be considered [ready to use at this time](https://github.com/sfomuseum/go-sfomuseum-edtf/issues/1).

+* This application includes a `/validate/` endpoint which has highlighted a number of issues around running it using the "Lambda <- API Gateway <- CloudFront".
+Currently the `/validate/` endpoint only works from run from `millsfield.sfomuseum.org`.
+These are discussed below.

 #### AWS

 These notes are for running the `server` in AWS using the (this Go code) <- Lambda <- API Gateway <- CloudFront -> (Internet) pattern.